 We’ve had many versions of a creative space over the years.
-My kids have always been interested in drawing, building, and experimenting, in part, I think because they have always had access to many kinds of interesting materials.
+My kids have always been interested in drawing, building, and experimenting because they have always had access to many kinds of interesting materials.

 Before we tackled revamping our space, I spent some time thinking this project thru, keeping a few things in mind: